 Figure 1 displays the age distributions for the different compensation groups.
 The median age for each compensation group is displayed as a vertical black line.
-Age distributions for German BEG, Austria and Israeli HSRA recipients are based on the subpopulation of survivors who receive these pensions and are in recent contact with the Claims Conference.
-Those who receive BEG and Austrian pensions, with a median age of 94 years, are older than other groups.
+Age distributions for German BEG, Austria and Israeli HSRA recipients are based on the subpopulation of by Compensation Group, 2023.